Hatzfeld: History

 Hatzfeld had its first documentary mention in 1138.
-In 1340, the community was granted town rights.
-After the Hatzfeld branch of the House of Hatzfeld died out in 1570, half the town, and later the whole, passed to the County of Hesse.
+In 1340, the municipality was granted town rights.
+After the Hatzfeld branch of the House of Hatzfeld died out in 1570, half of the town, and later the whole, passed to the County of Hesse.
 In 1866, Hatzfeld passed to Prussia, and under Prussian law lost its town rights in 1885.
 After Prussia was dissolved, Hatzfeld once again became a town in 1950.

 Reddighausen

-Reddighausen, nowadays one of Hatzfeld's constituent communities, had its first documentary mention in 1278, at that time still under the name Redinchusen.
+Reddighausen, nowadays one of Hatzfeld's constituent municipalities, had its first documentary mention in 1278, at that time still under the name Redinchusen.
 Already by 1840 Reddighausen had 474 inhabitants; nowadays (as of 2000) there are roughly 900.

 Lindenhof

-Lindenhof is a hamlet and one of Hatzfeld's constituent communities.
-Its name, unlike what might be assumed, has nothing to do with linden trees, even though there is a "namesake" tree growing in the community ("Linden" is Linde – plural, Linden – in German), but rather with linen (Leinen), which in earlier times was woven here.
+Lindenhof is a hamlet and one of Hatzfeld's constituent municipalities.
+Its name, unlike what might be assumed, has nothing to do with linden trees, even though there is a "namesake" tree growing in the municipality ("Linden" is Linde – plural, Linden – in German), but rather with linen (Leinen), which in earlier times was woven here.
 In 1993, Lindenhof celebrated 300 years of existence, even though various sources point to a greater age.

 What is known is that in 1693, a Hatzfeld townsman named Eckhardt went into the lovely dale here and acquired a newly built agricultural estate.
 In 1712, there were already six households in Lindenhof.
 In 1892, the hamlet got its own schoolteacher, who taught in a private house.
 In 1895, there were 77 people living in Lindenhof.
 In 1939, Lindenhof got its own school, which lasted until 1965 when its functions were transferred to a new central school in Hatzfeld.

 By the beginning of the First World War, 21 residential buildings had appeared in the dale, although some of them were in the separate hamlet of Hof Roda.

 In 1991-1992, what is arguably Hesse's smallest half-timbered church was consecrated in Lindenhof.